ubbemir/telegram_cve_chatbot/README.md

 Copy "fonts" folder and "bot_config.json" to the directory of the executable (default is /target/debug)

-In the executable directory create a folder named "cvss_chart" and another folder named "pdf"
+In the executable directory create a folder named "cvss_charts" and another folder named "pdf"

 Finally, enter your Telegram Bot Token in bot_config.json